santoshaherkar/light-rfcs/light-4j/0019-pluggable-config-server-feature.md

 ### Motivation
 To open up light-4j so that clients can use their own config server implementation if required.

-A new ConfigServerStartupHookProvider can be created and current config server related code can be moved there.
-And then Server class will just call this code in start method when it triggers all the startup hook providers.
-This way, clients can write their own ConfigServerStartupHookProvider and override current implementation.
+A new DefaultConfigLoader can be created and current config server related code can be moved there.
+Clients can mention this loader class (or their own class) in startup.yml file.
+And then Server will just locate, instantiate & call this DefaultConfigLoader.
+This way, clients can write their own ConfigLoader and override current implementation.

 ### Guide-level explanation
-To use the new ConfigServerStartupHookProvider, it should be added to service.yml file as singleton so that singleton factory can keep its ready before Server can trigger its onStartup method.
+To use the new ConfigLoader, it should be added to startup.yml so that Server can locate & trigger its init() method.
+The startup.yml file will host all the static/parmanent key/value pairs which are not supposed to changed dynamically.

 ### Reference-level explanation